 This hot chocolate mix is easy to put together and makes a delicious gift for teachers, friends, grandparents, co-workers, neighbors, and whomever else you want to make smile.
 Put it in a cute mason jar and voila!
 You have an instant gift that just about everyone will love.

-- 1 cup dutch process cocoa powder or cacao powder (where to buy cocoa powder, where to buy cacao powder)
+- 1 cup organic dutch process cocoa powder

-- ⅔ - 1 cup sucanat or coconut sugar.
-I like mine subtly sweet, for those that prefer more sweetness use 1 cup. (where to buy sucanat, where to buy coconut sugar)
+- ⅔ - 1 cup sucanat or coconut sugar (I like mine subtly sweet.
+Prefer more sweetness? use 1 cup)

 - Grind the sucanat in a coffee grinder until the texture is very fine.
 Add all ingredients to a bowl and mix thoroughly.
 Transfer to a jar - preferably a pretty one if you're gifting this mix.